 Leftover Turkey and Sweet Potato Frittata

-Leftover turkey, sweet potatoes, spinach and Gruyere cheese – trust me, you’ll want to save some leftover turkey from Thanksgiving because this breakfast frittata is SOO good!
+Leftover turkey, sweet potatoes, spinach and Gruyere cheese – trust me, you'll want to save some Thanksgiving turkey because this breakfast frittata is SO good!

 - 5 large eggs

 - freshly cracked black pepper

 - 1 oz grated Gruyere cheese (omit for Whole 30)

 - 12 ounces peeled Sweet Potatoes (diced into 1/2-inch pieces)

 - 1 tsp fresh or 1/2 tsp dried thyme

 - 1/4 teaspoon paprika